 It’s almost unavoidable for a baby to get sick from time to time.
 Allergies, flu season, cold, or bad reaction to newly-introduced foods are just some of the reasons your baby may get sick.
 Please consult your pediatrician or a family doctor any time you’re worried about your child being ill.

-Once you have done that, you can start taking care of your baby following the medical advice that you are given.
-It’s inevitable that you will see the changes in your baby’s behavior or routine once they are sick.
+Once you have done that, you can start taking care of your baby by following the medical advice that you are given.
+It’s inevitable that you will see changes in your baby’s behavior or routine once they are sick.
 They may eat less, cry more, or feel more tired, which may result in them needing to sleep more.

 You know your baby the best and therefore, you know what habits are unusual or out of the ordinary for them.
 Trust the signs that your baby is displaying.
 If one of those signs is the increased amount of sleep they get, you should trust them that they actually need it, and let them get the sleep they need.
 Sleep is a very important tool for getting better.